JanOonk/WatchCalendar/README.md

 Step 2.
 (Optional) Review the other settings
 Step 3.
 Make a cronjob or use task scheduler to periodically call the program.
+For example for every hour add this line to `/etc/crontab`:
+`0 * * * * root /home/ubuntu/WatchCalendar/WatchCalendar`

 Step 4.
 You can optionally run it by hand:
 Linux: `./WatchCalendar`
 Windows: `WatchCalendar.exe`